-For the amillennial view, let’s start with this question: What if Revelation 20 isn’t fulfilled chronologically after chapter 19?
-Of course, John saw the vision of chapter 20 after he saw the vision of chapter 19, but what if the visions did not come in the sequence that they will be fulfilled in?
+For the amillennial view, let’s start with this question: What if Revelation 20 isn’t chronologically after chapter 19?
+John saw the vision of chapter 20 after he saw the vision of chapter 19, but what if the visions did not come in the sequence that they will be fulfilled in?
 What if Revelation 20 takes us to a different point in time than when chapter 19 ended?
 What if the vision moves to another area of history without proceeding chronologically?

 In chapter 12, we can see a clear example of this freedom to move forward or backward in time.
 Chapter 11 ends with the seventh trumpet; chapter 12 then takes us back to a woman giving birth to a male child, and the woman being protected for 1,260 days.
 This is usually understood to be the birth of Jesus Christ and the persecution of the church.
-And yet in the literary flow, this comes after the seventh trumpet.
+Yet in the literary flow, this comes after the seventh trumpet.
 John’s vision has taken him back in time to sketch another part of the story.

 Prophecies are figurative